Battle of Estero Bellaco

 The Battle of Estero Bellaco was one of the bloodiest battles of the Paraguayan War.
 The battle was fought on 2 May 1866 with the Paraguayan Army suffering 2,000 casualties among the dead and wounded.
 Likewise, 300 of their men were taken prisoner by the troops belonging to the Triple Alliance: Argentina, Brazil and Uruguay.
-The allies lost nearly 2,000 men, mostly wounded, and the Uruguayan troops of General Venancio Flores - commanded by León de Palleja - were severely decimated, accounting for the vast majority of allied deaths.
+The allies lost nearly 2,000 men, mostly wounded, and the Uruguayan troops of General Venancio Flores - commanded by León de Pallejas - were severely decimated, accounting for the vast majority of allied deaths.

 This estuary is located in the Department of Ñeembucú, Paraguay, on the banks of the river of the same name.
 To the south is the Argentine Republic.

 Background

-On 16 April 1866, Allied troops under the command of Marshal Osório, crossed the River Paraguay and attacked Fort Itapirú and Paso de la Patria.
+On 16 April 1866, Allied troops under the command of General Osório, crossed the River Paraguay and attacked Fort Itapirú and Paso de la Patria.
 By the 23rd, the Paraguayans had retreated behind the great marsh of Estero Bellaco.
-The Allied vanguard, under the command of General Flores, was camped on the southern edge of the marsh, with four Uruguayan battalions and their artillery battery, six Brazilian infantry battalions including artillery battery, a Brazilian cavalry regiment, and further behind, elements of an Argentinian infantry battalion and a cavalry regiment.
-Flores forces included: the Brazilian 5th, 7th, 3rd, 16th, 21st and 38th Voluntarios da Patria, the Uruguayan 24 de Abril, Florida, Independencia and Libertad, the Argentinian Rosario.
-Nearby was the main Allied army camped north of Paso la Patria.
-On 2 May 1866, President Lopez sent 4,500 Paraguayan infantry against this Allied vanguard.
+The Allied vanguard, under the command of General Flores, was camped on the southern edge of the marsh, with four Uruguayan battalions and their artillery battery, six Brazilian infantry battalions including an artillery battery, a Brazilian cavalry regiment, and further behind, elements of an Argentinian infantry battalion and a cavalry regiment.
+Flores' forces included: the Brazilian 5th, 7th, 3rd, 16th, 21st and 38th Voluntarios da Patria, the Uruguayan 24 de Abril, Florida, Independencia and Libertad, and the Argentinian Rosario.
+Nearby was the main Allied army camped north of Paso de Patria.
+On 2 May 1866, President López sent 4,500 Paraguayan infantry against this Allied vanguard.

 The battle

-On 16 April 1866, Brazilian troops under the command of Marshal Osório crossed the river and settled in the Itapirú Fort.
+On 16 April 1866, Brazilian troops under the command of General Osório crossed the river and settled in the Itapirú Fort.
 Then, on the same day, General Flores crossed at the head of the First Corps of the Argentine Army and a Uruguayan infantry division.
 The next day Paunero's troops did.

 General Flores and his vanguard, commanded by the Spanish mercenary León de Palleja, stationed in Estero Bellaco, was attacked on 2 May by a Paraguayan force of 6,000 men with four pieces of artillery.
 The Paraguayans practically overwhelmed the allied troops, in complete confusion until they were assisted by twelve reserve battalions.